-The Rural Innovation Centre officially opened by Professor Sir John Beddington in March 2014, following a £1.2million investment by the University and the Frank Parkinson Trust.
-The Centre encompasses teaching, training and event rooms, a laboratory research workshop, a machinery workshop, a demonstration hall and has extensive external training capacity.
-It provides the ideal location for events such as the recent TH White precision farming demonstration.
+The John Oldacre Rural Innovation Centre (RIC) was officially opened by Professor Sir John Beddington in March 2014, following a £1.2 million investment by the University and the Frank Parkinson Trust.
+Based at Harnhill Manor Farm, the centre encompasses teaching, training and event rooms, a laboratory research workshop, a machinery workshop, a demonstration hall and has extensive external training capacity.